binxing/openenclave/docs/DesignDocs/SealingAPI_options.md

 - `sealer` is the UUID identifying the sealing plugin.
   - **Open**: Is there a TEE agnostic sealer that works across all TEEs?
   - **Open**: How to enumerate available sealers and their capabilities, so that the developer can determine the right one that meets his/her requirements?
+    - `oe_enumerate_sealers()`?
+How to abstract/describe a sealer's capabilities?
+    - Without an enuermation API, the sealer must be selected at build time.
+Then why parameterize it?
 - `policy` is either `OE_SEAL_POLICY_UNIQUE` or `OE_SEAL_POLICY_PRODUCT`.
 - `settings` contain settings for seal key derivation.
   - There are generic settings applicable to all TEEs, such as `entropy`.
 TEE agnostic code should use generic settings only.